10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Wandering around these markets, it’s impossible to resist all that deliciousness around you (even as a vegetarian).

-Amongst the foods that you need to try are dumplings, roasted chestnuts, donuts, and gingerbread cookies, but my personal favorite was kartoffelpuffer, which is a giant, hot, and crispy (and seriously addictive) potato pancake.
+Amongst the foods you can try are dumplings, roasted chestnuts, donuts, and gingerbread cookies, but my personal favorite was kartoffelpuffer, which is a giant, hot, and crispy (and seriously addictive) potato pancake.

 As far as drinks, I’m not into eggnog and other alcoholic punches, but I wouldn’t say no to a hot apple cider, especially when it’s served in the most adorable cup ever.